Kilver Court: History

-The 19th century dovecote, known as the "Round House" and its adjacent gate piers and gates are also listed.
+The 19th century dovecote, known as the "Round House", and its adjacent gate piers and gates are also listed.

 Over the course of the 20th century the site has been a factory, the headquarters of the Showerings brewing business (later part of Allied Domecq), and then the headquarters of a leather-goods manufacturer, Mulberry.

 It has been used as a venue for the Shepton Mallet Digital Arts Festival.
+In 2010 the buildings were converted into a designer outlet by Roger Saul the founder of Mulberry.
+The stores include Mulberry, L.K.Bennett and Whistles.
+Following the Covid-19 pandemic, Saul decided in 2021 to sell the business, and Kilver Court was bought by the Showerings family, who had originally owned the site.